ucla-data-science-center/lc-data-curation-foundations/episodes/01-overview.md

 > ## Spotlight: Yet Another Term: “Preproducibility”
 >
-> In a 2018 article published in the journal Nature, Phillip Stark offered another term for consideration for use in discussions of reproducibility:  **preproducibility**.
+> In a 2018 article published in the journal *Nature*, Phillip Stark offered another term for consideration for use in discussions of reproducibility:  **preproducibility**.
 He wrote, “An experiment or analysis is preproducible if it has been described in adequate detail for others to undertake it.
 Preproducibility is a prerequisite for reproducibility…” (p.
 613).
 The question of reproducibility, according to Stark, is irrelevant if documentation of research methods and protocols are insufficient or unavailable.
 Stark declared his unequivocal stance on the subject, declining to review any manuscript that is not preproducible.
 >
 > Read the article that introduces the concept of preproducibility here:<br>
 > **Stark, P. B. (2018).
 Before reproducibility must come preproducibility. *Nature, 557*(7707), 613–613. [https://doi.org/10.1038/d41586-018-05256-0](https://doi.org/10.1038/d41586-018-05256-0)**
 {: .callout}

 Perhaps with the so-called reproducibility crisis in mind, various research stakeholders have taken steps to promote and protect the integrity of scientific research by issuing policies and/or guidelines that require researchers to perform data management tasks to ensure data are accessible and usable.
+This includes the funding agencies that support research initiatives, scholarly journals that publish the scientific record, and academic societies that establish standards for research conduct.

 ### Funding Agencies